Hasib24/Assignment-10/task_description.md

 He work as a Chinese chef, Smith have a strong understanding of Chinese ingredients, including a variety of meats, seafood, vegetables, and spices.
 He is well-versed in their regional variations and seasonal availability, and  have a keen sense of balance in flavors, textures, and colors, creating visually stunning and delicious dishes.

 Smith Chu work in a variety of settings, from small, family-owned restaurants to high-end fine dining establishments.
 Depending on his experience, he is specialize in a particular regional cuisine, such as Sichuan or Cantonese, or have a more general expertise in Chinese cooking.
 Above all, he is dedicated to creating delicious and memorable dining experiences for his customers and expanding his knowledge of Chinese cuisine.

+** *If the user name is available, the user's name will be visible when the mouse hovers over the profile picture.*
+Create a readme for **client-side** and write about your project (at least 5 bullet points) .Do not forget to add your live site link of your website here.
+Apply lazy load to the chef picture either on the banner of `Chef Recipes` or on the chef pictures of the six cards on the Homepage.